 Selecting the right food molecules is your job.
 The task of supplying these food molecules to living cells in all areas of your body is a long and complicated process.
 It involves the digestion, absorption and transport of food molecules.
+These processes are carried out by your body systems

 These processes are carried out by your body systems without your knowledge or control.

 Digestion is the breakdown of large, complex molecules of proteins, carbohydrates and fats, into small soluble molecules which can be absorbed through your gut walls and transported by the blood to your body cells.

-Vitamins and mineral salts are already small enough to be absorbed so they do not need to he digested.
+Vitamins and mineral salts are already small enough to be absorbed so they do not need to be digested.
 Roughage is not digested or absorbed; its function is to exercise gut muscles and make it easier for them to push food along.